Updater case 1: Root and resolved value have no common ancestor

 In some cases, the root entity and the resolved value do not share a common ancestor.
 This typically occurs when one or both entities are not part of any graph, such as the claim graph or policy graph.

-For example, suppose you add a foreign key from Activity
+For example, suppose you add a foreign key from Activity to

-to track an activity's backup user.
+User to track an activity's backup user.
 In this situation, there

 is no entity (such as a claim or an account) that owns both the activity and the